NautilusTrader

 Instrument IDs and symbology

-Databento market data includes an instrument_id field which is an integer assigned by either the original source venue, or internally by Databento during normalization.
+Databento market data includes an instrument_id field: an integer assigned by the source venue or by Databento during normalization.
+This differs from the Nautilus InstrumentId, a string of symbol + venue separated by a period: "{symbol}.{venue}".

-The Nautilus decoder will use the Databento raw_symbol for the Nautilus symbol and an ISO 10383 MIC (Market Identifier Code) from the Databento instrument definition message for the Nautilus venue.
+The decoder maps the Databento raw_symbol to the Nautilus symbol and uses an ISO 10383 MIC (Market Identifier Code) from the definition message for the Nautilus venue.

 • CBCM: XCME-XCBT inter-exchange spread